-This Toolkit aims to provide BC inpatient hospital wards with information, resources, and tools to successfully initiate, implement, and spread best practices for sepsis in child and adult populations across BC.
+This Toolkit aims to provide BC inpatient hospital wards with information, resources, and tools to successfully initiate, implement, and spread best practices for sepsis in adult populations across BC.
 There are three key components to recognizing and responding to sepsis for inpatients:

 - Timely recognition of early infection.

 - Early treatment with antibiotics and intravenous fluids.